Update: ‘Interior & Features’ section added and ‘Platform’ and ‘Production & Release Date’ sections updated.

 The lead model of the STLA Medium platform should be able the accelerate from 0-60 mph (0-97 km/h) in just two seconds.
 The Opel Manta-e’s 0-60 mph (0-97 km/h) acceleration time could be under five seconds, although an OPC variant with quicker acceleration and sportier styling could follow later.

-The Opel Manta-e will debut by the middle of the decade, likely in early 2025.
-The previewing concept version teased could debut in 2022 which could also reveal information about the specs and interior that Opel has in mind.
-The Opel Manta reborn as an SUV-coupe may compete with models like the VW ID.5, Skoda Enyaq Coupe iV, and the Kia EV6 with a EUR 35,000-45,000 price tag.
+The Opel Manta-e will debut by the middle of the decade, likely in 2025.
+The previewing design concept could debut by the end of this year or early next year.
+Furthermore, the concept car may reveal details about the specs and interior that Opel has in mind.